lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 npx hardhat run scripts/deployLSP1Forwarder.ts --network luksoTestnet
 ```

-## Step 4 - Register our LSP1 Forwarder
+## Step 4 - Setup our LSP1 Forwarder

-Now that you have deployed a custom LSP1 Delegate forwarder contract, we will register it on our Universal Profile for when received LSP7 token transfers.
+Now that you have deployed a custom LSP1 Delegate forwarder contract, we will register it on our Universal Profile and set it up.

+### 4.1 - Register on the UP

 We will register this LSP1 Forwarder for the LSP1 Type Id [`LSP7Tokens_RecipientNotification`](../../contracts/type-ids.md#lsp7tokens_recipientnotification).
 This type Id is used to notify the Universal Profile that it received some new tokens.